AwesomedudeX/AarOS/README.md

 1. First, open up the start menu and search for "powershell".
 Then, click "Run as administrator".
 2. After this, head to the folder with the AarOS file in it, right-click on the folder, and click "Copy as path".
-3. Then, go back to Powershell, and type "cd", followed by a space and the copied path (press "Ctrl-V" to paste).
+3. Then, go back to Powershell, and type "cd", followed by a space and the copied path (press "Ctrl-V" to paste), and press Enter.
-4. Finally, type ./AarOS.py to run the console.
+4. Finally, type ./AarOS.py and press Enter to run the console.